Dhanas accident: Defence questions presence of hawkers on roadside

 The injured were rushed to PGIMER and GMSH-16, where Rajwanti, 52, and Mustafa Ansari, 23, died the same day, while Bimlesh, 50, succumbed to his injuries a day later.
 All three were residents of Dhanas.
 Four others sustained grievous injuries.

 Paramveer was arrested three days later on May 20.
-He is facing a case under Section 304 (culpable homicide not amounting to murder) of the Indian Penal Code (IPC).
+He is facing a case under Section 304 (culpable homicide not amounting to murder) and other sections of the Indian Penal Code (IPC).
 If proven, the charge is punishable with imprisonment for life or imprisonment of up to 10 years.

 In court, police said the case was heinous in nature, and that the police had received the accused’s call detail record (CDR) and his custody was required to match the record with the route taken by him on the day of the accident.